Can You Refinance With the Same Lender?

 You’ll want to go with the lender that has the best deal for you and your circumstances, whether that means the lowest interest rate, the best customer service or a fully online experience that fits your lifestyle.

 You do have the option to refinance with the same bank or lender, but the question of whether you should is a little bit more complex.
-The answer will depend largely on your goals for the refinance.
+The answer depends largely on your goals for the refinance and whether your current lender can meet them.

 To flesh out your refinance goals and evaluate whether you should refinance with the same lender, ask yourself:

-• What could a lender offer that would make my life easier?
-Have you ever wished your lender had brick-and-mortar locations or, on the flip side, have you dreamed of being able to manage your mortgage largely via an app?
+- What could a lender offer that would make my life easier?
+Have you ever wished your lender had brick-and-mortar locations or, on the flip side, have you dreamed of being able to manage your mortgage largely via a mobile app?

 If your lender can’t offer you any of the services you came up with when answering these questions, you may be better served by going with someone else.